Ruparani777/movi-ai-transport-agent/OneDrive/Desktop/land/movi-ai-transport-agent/RUNTIME_STATUS.md

 - ✅ **Well-documented** — comprehensive README and comments
 - ✅ **Type-safe** — TypeScript and type hints throughout
 - ✅ **Dependency-clean** — no problematic external packages
-- ✅ **Ready for demo** — frontend can display, agent logic can execute

 ---

 ## 💾 Database Pre-Creation Workaround